walidatorkh/rest_countries_api/README.md

 REST Countries API Automation Tests

-This script performs automated testing for the "GET /all, GET /name/{name}, GET /alpha/{code}, GET /region/{region}" on https://restcountries.com/ using PyTest and the requests librarys.
+This script performs automated testing for the "GET /all, GET /name/{name}, GET /alpha/{code}, GET /region/{region}" on https://restcountries.com/ using PyTest and the requests libraries.

 # Instructions: